leanprover/vscode-lean4/lean4-infoview/README.md

 The `lean4-infoview` library is distributed as an ECMAScript module.
 For widget extensions to work, it *must* be loaded as an ECMAScript module using either `<script type="module" ..>` or a loader such as System.js, with external dependencies specified in the [configuration](rollup.config.js) provided under their expected names (probably via an [`importmap`](https://github.com/WICG/import-maps)).

+⚠️ WARNING: Note that we have not tested the infoview outside of VSCode, so it is likely that a port to any other environment will need to remove VSCode-specific leftovers.

 ### Editor support

 - VSCode via [`vscode-lean4`](https://github.com/leanprover-community/vscode-lean4)